 Your Cocker Spaniel may be as fit as a butchers dog, and that's great, but there's no guarantee he'll always be so fit and healthy.

-Your Cocker is likely to be with you for between 10 - 12 years but many do live longer, up to 15 years, especially where they've lived a healthy lifestyle!
+He's likely to be with you for between 10 - 12 wonderful years and many do live longer, up to 15 years, especially where they've lived a healthy lifestyle!

 And by that I mean they've been fed a healthy diet, with plenty of nutritional variety, had regular exercise and lots of mental stimulation, as well as regular trips to see his vet.